Ask Slashdot: What Was Your First Home Computer?

 Learned BASIC and Z-80 assembly, the Z-80 got me a job writing 8080 assembly at work, the rest is history.

-The computer with no name (Score:2)
+The computer with no name (Score:3)

 My first computer didn't use electronic components, but it was battery powered and had lights to display the next move.
 I used a cigar box from my grandpa as the case.
 I made it myself back in the 1950's, and all it could do was play the game of Nim.